 What to consider when applying for the BankAmericard

-The BankAmericard is a great option if you’re new to credit cards and looking for a simple, low-cost starter card—or if you’re interested in transferring a balance from another card.
+The BankAmericard is a great option if you’re interested in transferring a balance from another card or have a large purchase on the horizon, as well as if you’re new to credit cards and looking for a simple, low-cost starter card.
 That said, there are a few things you should consider when applying for this card.

 The bottom line

-The BankAmericard is a solid choice for a no-frills credit card, particularly if you’re just starting out or looking for a good balance transfer credit card.
-While those with excellent credit can likely qualify for better cards, it’s a great fit for new borrowers and those looking to raise their scores.
+The BankAmericard is a solid choice for a no-frills credit card, particularly if you’re just starting out or looking for a good balance transfer option.
+For more information on particular card offerings, be sure to read through our BankAmericard credit card review.